DAVMS001/Budgetbuddy/README.md

 ## Technical Details
 ### Technologies/Components Used
 For Software:
-- HTML, CSS, JAVASCRIPT
-- NONE
+- HTML
-- NONE
+- CSS
-- NONE
+- JAVASCRIPT

 For Hardware:
 - LAPTOP
-- NONE
+-
-- NONE
+-

 ### Implementation
 For Software: